The 8 principles of The Data Protection Act & GDPR

 Principle 6 – Rights

-The sixth principle has granted the rights to the individual.
+The sixth principle has granted rights to the individual.
 The controller must follow the individuals’ liberty and allow the data subjects to access their data anytime.

 Principle 7 – Security

-The seventh principle makes the controller responsible for data protection subject’s information.
+The seventh principle makes the controller responsible for the data protection subject’s information.
 The act conducts the controller to maintain data integrity, confidentiality and appropriate security on personal data collection and processing.

 Principle 8 – International transfers